eddie-energy/architecture/arc42/05-building-block-view/components/admin-console/admin-console.md

 ## Overview

 The Admin Console is a frontend application for the eligible party.
-This application offer a comprehensive view of the Services and customer of the eligible party with various configuration options, as shown in the figure below.
+This application offer a comprehensive view of the Services and customers of the eligible party with various configuration options, as shown in the figure below.

 TBD